r0neko/AiFrameworkTestApp/README.md

 - Set `AiFrameworkTestApp` as the startup project by right-clicking it and selecting `Set as Startup Project`
 - Build and enjoy!

+## Experimental CMake Support

+There is a brand new CMake file that will compile everything!
+It was tested on Windows under CLion.
+Still working on proper build instructions using CMake, but remember to provide the vcpkg toolchain like this: `-DCMAKE_TOOLCHAIN_FILE=C:/vcpkg/scripts/buildsystems/vcpkg.cmake`

+After compilation, your app should be found in the 'build_dir/output' directory.

+Should you have any idea to improve this process, refer to the `I want to contribute!
+I think it deserves to be better!` section.

 ## AiFramework got updated and I didn't get the update!
 What do I do?

 Simple!
 Just run `git submodule update --remote --merge` in the root of this repository.
 This will update the AiFramework submodule to the latest version in the main branch.